 Practice Mindfulness Meditation

 Meditation is the best method for increasing awareness of arising thoughts and emotions.
 Emotions and other modifications of the mind are noted, but we don’t react to them.
 This allows us to keep a constant awareness that we are not the mind; emotions are like clouds in the sky of our minds.
 When an emotional reaction takes place, treat it as if it were a cloud passing through the sky of your consciousness.
-Any mindful meditation from any tradition is helpful.
+You can practice mindful meditation from any tradition.

 Use Breath to Balance the Hemispheres of the Brain and Calm the Mind